lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 ##### Does CAPSLOCK still do what it usually does, even if it's a keybind?

 YES OF COURSE, BUT IT'S A KEY IN SUCH A USEFUL POSITION THAT YOU MIGHT AS WELL USE IT.
-I RARELY TYPE IN CHAT ANYWAY.
+Alternatively, you may change the keybind, or even [change how windows handles that pesky button atogether](http://www.howtogeek.com/194705/how-to-disable-or-reassign-the-caps-lock-key-on-any-operating-system/). __Note that if you remap CAPSlock in windows, you will also need to do so in your dota config.__

 ### How does it work?

-I turned the autoexec.cfg file that is loaded and executed automatically by the dota2 client into an engine that loads and combines my other .cfg files  into a flexible keyboard layout which is easy to modify once you get the hang of it.
+The `autoexec.cfg` file is loaded and executed automatically by the dota2 client which acts as an engine which loads and combines other .cfg files into a flexible keyboard layout which is easy to modify.

-Take a sniff through the files- there are usually plenty of explanatory comments in each .cfg file.
+Take a sniff through the files—there are plenty of explanatory comments in each .cfg file.

 Each config file has its role.
 Once you understand what each does, it's easy to tweak.